Everything you need to know about loose parts play

 In her philosophy of education, The Montessori Method, written at the beginning of the 20th Century, Montessori is a keen advocate of open-ended materials and for children to be self-directed in their learning.
 She explains how a child's innate curiosity can be encouraged by providing lots of hands-on learning opportunities.

-Like in the Reggio approach, natural materials are used extensively for creating, however loose parts are used in more structured learning invitations than Reggio.
-For example, you may give your child a flash card and some loose parts to trace it or make a puzzle with natural materials.
+Like in the Reggio approach, natural materials are used extensively for creating, but loose parts are used in more structured learning invitations than Reggio.
+For example, you may give your child a flash card and loose parts to trace it or make a puzzle with natural materials.

 Why we love loose parts play